HaikuArchives/DebugMonitor/README.md

 ## Scribble sample app folder

 The Scribble app included is a very small app with a couple of trace statements to demonstrate the functionality.
+You'll have to build the DebugClient first and put its ```DebugClient.a``` library into the Scribble folder.